 In the second half of the 1970s, the women from the south advocated the ‘Women and Development (WAD) Approach’.
 They felt that the ‘WID’ perspective had not considered the ‘bigger’ issues of colonialism and unequal global relationships.

 Note that the women from the west (European, American, Scandinavian) developed the WID Approach in the early 1970s.

 WAD argues that women have always participated in the development processes but their work has been exploited to profit others in the global north.

-The ‘Women and Development’ paradigm focused on the distinctive roles, responsibility, work, and knowledge of women.
+The ‘Women and Development’ paradigm focused on the distinctive roles, responsibilities, work, and knowledge of women.
 It called for their acknowledgment.

 WAD advocated increasing women’s share in resources, land, employment, and income.